arossmann/arossmann.github.io/_projects/lh-openapi.md

 name: "LH Open API"
 technology: Python
 ---
-The <a hef="https://github.com/arossmann/lh_open_api">LH Open API</a> is a wrapper for the Lufthansa Open API Rest interface.
+The [LH Open API](https://github.com/arossmann/lh_open_api) is a wrapper for the Lufthansa Open API Rest interface.
 It was used in an internal training.